firebl0od/Scooter_Knowledge/knowledge/processed/themes/guides/in-depth-vesc-parameter-guide.md

 - If you have a known IPM motor (like many QS hub motors), enable MTPA.
 - Try IQ Target first, or IQ Measured if transitions feel off.
 **Potential Side Effects**
 - Negative d-current can raise motor’s back-EMF at sudden fault events => high bus voltage risk.
 - If Ld = Lq, MTPA is pointless.
+- Surface-magnet scooter hubs have repeatedly lost low-end punch or overheated when tuners forced negative Id current—leave MTPA disabled on those motors unless you have IPM construction data proving otherwise.[^hub-mtpa]

 ### 6.12 Field Weakening